What makes the Instant Pot a "smart" cooker?

 What is the maximum time setting for the Slow Cook function?

-The Slow Cook function can be set from 0.5 – 20 hours.
+With the Duo Series you can set the Slow Cook function from 0.5 – 20 hours.

 How does the Slow Cook function work in comparison to a slow cooker?